 Explore the high desert on your trusty steed

 Before breakfast riders can come down to the corral and groom their horse if they'd like.
-Trail riding starts with children 7 years or older.
 During orientation, the staff will go over western riding techniques and explain safety precautions with the group.
 We’ll provide boots and hats if you haven't brought your own.
 It is suggested you wear long pants, long-sleeved shirts, socks and sunscreen.

 Favorable weather, varied terrain, and spectacular scenery make Kay El Bar ideal for some of the finest horseback riding anywhere.
 Riding is done on endless trails through federal lands adjoining the ranch.
 Riders may canter or trot through the wash of the Hassaymapa River beneath sheer canyon walls, or climb rocky ridges for spectacular mountain views.